NSLS-II-BMM/linkam-ophyd/problem.rst

 temperature readback at line 12, set point at lines 21 and 22, power output at line 23 ... useful stuff.

 Making a bare bones Ophyd object is dead simple.
-This works and involves little more that wrapping the component list in a bit of boilerplate.
+This functions and involves little more that wrapping the component list in a bit of boilerplate.